Have you ever wondered why you can listen to a melody you’ve never heard before and somehow it just makes sense?

 Sometimes the most obvious follow-up to an initial idea feels PERFECT.
 But not always.
 Too often, the direct route is so obvious it’s embarrassing.
 Take this pair of gestures, for instance.

-[3] Pull techniques from melodies you love.
+[3] Steal techniques from melodies you love.

 Still, Bach’s melody uses the same opening melodic figure, but hardly in the same way.
-And it’s not just the unexpected connection.
+And it’s not just the unexpected connection of the Return Figure.
 Most composers wait until later on in a melody before taking such a crazy turn.
-But when you get a trustworthy urge to do something bold and know you can get away with it, why not?
+But when you get the urge to do something audacious and know you can get away with it, why not?

-Why Haven’t We Heard of Melodic Figures Before?
+Why Haven't we Heard of Melodic Figures Before?